GiulioSP/giuliBIOF501Project/README.md

 ### Aim
 My pipeline will help in this work by training preliminary ML models that predict AMR based on chromosome variants of N. gonorrhoeae.

+### Objective
+Produce a pipeline that automatedly trains ML regression models to predict AMR (measured by MIC) and plots performance metrics.

 ### Hypothesis
 Chromosomal sequences are sufficiently correlated with AMR to produce functional ML models and highlight relevant genomic regions.

+### Control and Test Groups
+With ML analysis, the control group is the training dataset, which is a subset of the data randomly collected for the regression models to train on.
+The test group is the testing dataset, which is all the data not used for training, which the ML regresison models predict the MIC of based on the sequence's SNPs, and verifies how accurate the model is with new data it has not trained on.

+### Environment
+- Nextflow version 25.10.0
+- Docker version 20.10.20, build 9fdeb9c
+- Custom docker images:
+	- giulisp/mapper:v2
+	- giulisp/amrlearn:v3

 ## Datasets

 The resistance of a bacteria to an antimicrobial is commonly measured by a test of Munimum Inhibitory Concentration (MIC), where a colony is exposed to increasing concentrations of each medication.
 The minimum concentration needed to stop the colony from growing is recorded as the MIC value.

-A dataset with N. gonorrhoeae genomes and MIC tests for each sample were produced by Bristow et al., and will be used to demonstrate this pipeline.
+A dataset with N. gonorrhoeae chromosomes (DNA sequence of the circular chromosome, without any plasmid DNA sequences) and MIC tests for each sample were produced by Bristow et al., and will be used to demonstrate this pipeline.
 [2] The data is accessible under NCBI's BioProject PRJNA776899.
 For brevity in running this pipeline, I separated 73 out of the 457 samples to run.
 The samples selected were all samples from Canada and from the Dominican Republic.
 SRA numbers are listed in the file `/inputs/sra_list.txt` for the pipeline to access.

 The reference genome used was the same as in Bristow's journal article, with accession number GCF_000020105.1_ref.

 Table 1.
 N. gonorrhoeae samples included in this pipeline, Sequence Read Archive numbers, country of origin, year collected, anatomic site where sample was collected from, and MIC values for antimicrobials: penicilin (PEN), tetracycline (TET), spectinomycin (SPEC), cefixime (CFX), ceftriaxone (CRO), ciprofloxacin (CIP), azithromycin (AZI), and zoliflodacin (ZOL).